Watch This Space: Securing Satellite Communication through Resilient Transmitter Fingerprinting: System Design

-Iridium downlink messages have a number of different message types, one of which is the \textit{Iridium Ring Alert} (IRA) message.
-This message contains information about which users are currently receiving calls as well as other diagnostic information, including the satellite ID and beam ID (identifier of the current transmitter).
-These messages are sent by each beam every \num{4.32}~seconds, and comprise approximately \num{8}\% of all messages received.
+Iridium downlink messages have a number of different message types, one of which is the \textit{Iridium Ring Alert} (IRA) message -- this is the only type of message we collect.
+These messages contain diagnostic information about the satellite, including the satellite ID, beam ID (identifier of the current transmitter), position, and altitude.
+They also contain the anonymous identifiers of subscribers currently receiving incoming paging calls.
+The messages are openly broadcast and do not contain any personally identifiable information, so we can decode and collect them without raising any ethical concerns.

+We save the raw IQ samples from the message headers in a database, alongside demodulated bytes and decoded message contents.
+This gives us a consistent dataset of raw message headers which can be used for fingerprinting, using the decoded messages to label the data.

-Our antenna was located on the roof of a building in Oxford, giving it a good view of the sky in all directions.
+Our antenna was located on the roof of a building in Oxford, UK, giving it a good view of the sky in all directions.
 We collected messages at \qty{25}{\mega\sample/\second}, giving us an oversampling rate of \num{1000} (Iridium messages have a symbol rate of \num{25000} symbols per second).
 This allows us to capture the high-frequency features characteristic to a transmitter for effective fingerprinting.
 In total we collected \num{1010464}~messages over \num{23}~days.
 For each transmitter we collected up to \num{872} messages, with a mean of \num{203}~messages per transmitter -- the distribution of message count per transmitter can be seen in Figure~\ref{fig:iridium-histogram}.
 We also collected a further \num{694738}~messages over \num{17}~days immediately following the training data collection -- this data will be used for evaluation in Section~\ref{sec:evaluation}.

 An example of the collected data can be seen in Figure~\ref{fig:iridium-sample}.
 We can see the signal encodes \num{8}~QPSK symbols, corresponding to the bit sequence for the Iridium message header: \texttt{11 00 00 11 11 00 11 00}.
 However, unlike a constellation plot at \num{1}~sample per symbol, we can see the movement between the two symbols and the impairment on the signal.
 It is clear that there is significant impairment; this is likely caused by a combination of channel noise, multipath distortion, and hardware characteristics of the transmitter.
 Our goal is to isolate the last of these, ignoring the channel noise and other characteristics -- these will be the same between transmitters, and not useful in this context.